Celiac Disease

 Anti-TTG and Endomysium IgA: a commonly used celiac disease screening.

 This test measures the level of IgA antibodies directed against tissue transglutaminase in your blood.
 It is the most sensitive and specific single blood test for coeliac disease screening.
-For accurate results you must be eating gluten regularly at the time of testing.
-The anti-TTG test measures transglutaminase IgA antibodies against tissue transglutaminase.
-It is used as a first-line screen; it does not provide a diagnosis of coeliac disease on its own and further evaluation by a healthcare provider is needed.
+For accurate results, you must be consuming gluten regularly at the time of testing.

-Undiagnosed coeliac disease can lead to poor nutrient absorption, iron deficiency, osteoporosis and other problems.
-Early detection through anti-TTG screening allows for timely dietary management.
-A negative result in someone already on a gluten-free diet may be falsely reassuring.
-Because iron deficiency is a common sign, it can be helpful to view iron-related markers such as ferritin and iron (serum) alongside this test, and you can combine them in a custom blood test from the biomarkers overview.
+Undiagnosed coeliac disease can lead to nutrient malabsorption, iron deficiency, osteoporosis, and other complications.
+Early detection through anti-TTG screening enables timely dietary management.
+A negative result in someone already following a gluten-free diet may be falsely reassuring.

-Consider testing if you have ongoing digestive symptoms such as bloating, diarrhoea or stomach pain after eating foods that contain gluten.
-Testing is also worth considering if coeliac disease runs in your family, if you have iron-deficiency anaemia of unknown cause, or if you have a related autoimmune condition.
+Consider testing if you experience persistent digestive symptoms such as bloating, diarrhoea, or abdominal pain after eating gluten-containing foods.
+Testing is also recommended if you have a family history of coeliac disease, iron-deficiency anaemia of unknown cause, or associated autoimmune conditions.
 You must be eating gluten for at least 6 weeks before testing.
-To explore related markers you can browse the biomarkers overview or build a custom blood test.

 If coeliac disease is confirmed, a strict lifelong gluten-free diet is the primary treatment.
 Even small amounts of gluten can trigger immune activity.
 Work with a dietitian to ensure nutritional adequacy.
 Do not start a gluten-free diet before testing is complete, as this can produce falsely negative results.